It's July 1st!!! It's party time people!!

 In recent posts I have covered the new movie starring Daniel "The tall one who gets an iron in the puss in Home Alone" Stern.
 Sci-Fi Comedy Drama James vs His Future Self, which features Tara Spencer-Nairn, is now available to buy from all your favourite sources such as iTunes and Google Play.
 Here is the trailer again for a brief re-cap, you can see my original post here.
 See how professional I have become over 100 posts, skillfully dodging a bit of extra work there by not writing up the movie again!
 Genius!

 Anyway, I have digressed.
-Way back at the begining of the post I mentioned there were two announcements made about the third season.
-I got so excited about all these other shinanigans I almost forgot to tell you about the second one!
+Way back at the beginning of the post I mentioned there were two announcements made about the third season.
+I got so excited about all these other shenanigans I almost forgot to tell you about the second one!

 Ok, I didn't really, I just felt the need to add a bit of dramatic tension in your mind like what you get in all the good writted literater...litttyra...books.